Harrington Park (homestead): The Fairfax family 1944–2005

 Sir Warwick Oswald Fairfax Kt., cr.
 1967 (b.1901– d.1987) became sole owner of Harrington Park in 1956.
-Warwick Fairfax joined the staff of The Sydney Morning Herald in 1925, and was appointed director in 1927.
+Warwick Fairfax joined the staff of the Sydney Morning Herald in 1925, and was appointed director in 1927.
 Following the death of his father, Sir James Oswald Fairfax in 1928, Warwick was appointed Managing Director and Chairman of Directors in 1930.
 Following the incorporation of John Fairfax Ltd. in 1956 he was appointed Chairman, a position he retained until 1977.
 He was knighted in 1967.

 Following the death of his mother Lady Fairfax in 1965, Warwick inherited the historic harbour side mansion Fairwater at 560 New South Head Road, Double Bay.
 Owned by his family from 1900 until 2018, Fairwater became the family's permanent Sydney seat and Harrington Park its country retreat.
 Warwick Fairfax married three times: M. (1) 1928, Marcie E. Wilson (James 1 d.); (2) 1948, Hanne A. Bendixsen (1 d.); (3) 1959, Mary Wein (Warwick 1 d.
 1 s.).

 Warwick Fairfax began major renovations to Harrington Park in 1957.
 North Sydney Architects Fowell Mansfield & Maclurcon planned the changes, and the building work was supervised by T. W. Jackson Pty Ltd. During this period a garden study was also built in a secluded part of the garden.
 This building was designed by Wilshire, Hodges and (Marcel) Weyland and furnished by Emery T. Reeves.
 Other estate buildings renovated at the same time were a cottage on Bringelly Road and the manager's residence on Northern Road.
 The renovations included construction of new cottages for the manager, housekeeper and gardener and a glasshouse was added to the garden.
 Local contractors regraded the entrance road and constructed a bridge over the creek.
 Other additions were a new dam, pig yards and a children's cubby house.
 Changes to the Fairfax Board in the early 1960s allowed Warwick Fairfax more time for private and intellectual pursuits.
 In his new study at Harrington Park he wrote The Triple Abyss: Towards A Modern Synthesis.
 Published in London in 1965, this book explored major world religions and synthesised them into a liberal view that explained his own philosophy.
 After his third marriage (1959), Fairfax spent more time at Harrington Park with his family and devoted more time to his writing.
-At the same time he was also engaged with company affairs and orchestrated coverage of the electoral campaigns, continued to take a keen interest in electoral campaigns and other issues editorialised in the Herald.
+At the same time he was also engaged with company affairs and orchestrated coverage of the electoral campaigns, continued to take a keen interest in electoral campaigns and other issues editorialised in the Sydney Morning Herald.